 “Musically rich, funny, quirky and sweet on the ears…but with kid friendly lyrics, silliness, and a smattering of songs that hit that parent “sweet spot” of recognizing how amazing and wonderful childhood is.
 This album delivers in so many ways and will definitely be on my ‘best of’ list for 2014.” – MommyOnAShoestring

+Fans of the award-winning indie band Girlyman take heart!
+Girlyman may have disbanded, but three of its members have reconstituted themselves as Django Jones (named for the group’s charismatic Chihuahua mix), bringing Girlyman’s sweet harmonies and irrepressible sense of fun to kids and families.
 Girlyman traversed the U.S. and Europe for twelve years, wowing audiences with tight, three-part harmonies, heartfelt songwriting, freely improvised “tuning songs,” and wildly unpredictable stage patter.
-The transition to music for families has been a natural evolution.
+The transition to music for families then has been a natural evolution.
 Django Jones was inspired, in part, by the sheer number of underage Girlyman devotees.
 Parents would remark that their children were enchanted by the harmonies, the humor, and, most of all, the silliness of the made-up tuning songs.
 When the time came to develop a family music repertoire, Doris Muramatsu, JJ Jones, and Nate Borofsky simply pretended they were kids again (it wasn’t very difficult) and imagined what they would have liked to hear.
 The resulting album they cooked up, D is for Django, is replete with songs about germs, our 206 bones, and Bigfoot, seasoned with lullabies and served as musical nourishment for the “inner child” that is snuggled within all of us.

-D is for Django (named for Doris’s charismatic Chihuahua mix) is programmed so that energetic tunes comprise the first half of the album, with softer songs and lullabies making up the second half.
+D is for Django, the band’s debut album, is programmed so that energetic tunes comprise the first half of the album, with softer songs and lullabies making up the second half.
 “We wanted parents to be able to use the second half to help calm their kids down so they can drift off to sleep,” explains Nate.
 The songs range from educational (“Bones” and “Counterpoint”) to food- oriented (“Breakfast” and “Popcorn”) to self-empowerment (“Smallest Breed” and “All That I See”), and the lullabies are capped by a stunning rendition of a traditional kundalini mantra (“Long Time Sun”).
 Listeners get a “behind the scenes” chance to meet Doris, JJ, Nate, and even Django via the brief spoken intros interspersed between songs.